RHIT-CSSE/csse332/homeworks/12_security/README.md

 1. Examine `part1.c`, where is the buffer overflow?
 2. Start `part1` in `gdb` and disassemble the `_main` function.
 Identify the function calls and their arguments and local variables.
-3. Draw a picture of the stack, where is the variable that you will overwrite and where is your target?
+3. Draw a picture of the stack, where is the variable that you will overflow and where is your target?
 How are they stored relative to each other?
 4. How can your input affect the values of other variables in the code.
 Test your thought process by trying different inputs to the program.